 “How likely are you to recommend our company on a scale of 0 to 10 to a friend or colleague?”

-The simplicity of the question is what makes Net Promoter Score extremely powerful.
+The simplicity of the question is what makes NPS Score extremely powerful.

 Based on the responses, the respondents are classified into the following three categories.

 Your Detractors are customers who are not happy with your brand and you are at serious risk of losing them.
 Not only that, but they are also more likely to post negative reviews about their experience on social media and any platform that gives them a voice.

 Your Passives have neither been highly impressed with you nor do they dislike you.
 They are more likely to switch to a competitor.
 With consistent efforts, you can even make them Promoters simply by calculate net promoter score.

 Your Promoters are customers who love your brand, will stay loyal and are most likely to recommend you to anyone looking for a product similar to yours.

 Well, to calculate Net Promoter Score, Subtract the percentage of detractors from the percentage of protestors to get your Net Promoter Score.

 The Passives are left out of the calculation because there is no clarity on whether they would recommend or post negative reviews.

 The NPS score can be anywhere between -100 and +100.